 A master’s degree in applied behavior analysis specifically, or in a related field (usually education or psychology) along with substantial coursework in ABA is the standard qualification for entering the field.

-The Washington State code concerning applied behavior analysis licensing states that candidates for the state’s Licensed Behavior Analyst (LBA) designation must earn a master’s or doctorate degree in one of the following subjects:
+The Washington State code concerning applied behavior analysis licensing allows for a broader set of degree concentrations than the BACB for the state’s Licensed Behavior Analyst (LBA) designation.
+Candidates can earn a master’s or doctorate degree in one of the following:

 - Behavior Analysis